stungeye/Programming-1-Notes/docs/07-openframeworks-basics/02-drawing-shapes.md

 ## Canvas Size

-By default the size of the canvas is 1024 (width) by 768 (height).
+By default, the size of the canvas is 1024 (width) by 768 (height) pixels.
 The size of the canvas can be changed by resizing the application window, or in the `main.cpp` file:

 ```cpp
 ofSetupOpenGL(1024, 768, OF_WINDOW); // 1024x768 Windowed